mcclaskey/batch_fslstats/README.md

 This has created a folder called `/batch_fslstats/` inside the current folder.

 > [!TIP]
-> You will need to know the path to this repository directory for subsequents steps, so make a note of it here.
+> You will need to know the path to this repository for subsequents steps, so make a note of it here.
 > As an example, because mine is stored in `~/repos/`, the path to my repository is  `~/repos/batch_fslstats/`.

 ### 7. Create the virtual environment (batch_fslstats_env) and link it with the repo